Time Zones in Rwanda

 what is the dialing code for Rwanda?

 The international dialing code for Rwanda is +250.
-If you are calling a business, hotel, government office, or mobile number in Rwanda from another country, you need to enter +250 before the local number.
+If you are calling a business, hotel, government office, or personal contact in Rwanda from abroad, you start with this country code.

-what time zone abbreviation is used in Rwanda?
+what time zone is used in Kigali, Rwanda?